- How Sleep Works

-Desk fans: These fans are small and lightweight enough to rest on a bedside table or other flat surface next to the bed.
+Tabletop Fans: These fans are small and lightweight enough to rest on a bedside table or other flat surface next to the bed.
 They cannot cool off entire rooms very effectively, and should primarily be used for personal cooling.
 They may have pedestal stands or small clips used to attach the fan to the edge of a table or desk.

-Room fans: These fans are relatively large and heavy, and capable of cooling entire rooms.
+Room Fans: These fans are relatively large and heavy, and capable of cooling entire rooms.
 Examples of room fans include:

-Ceiling fans: Ceiling fans are technically room fans since they are capable of cooling entire rooms, but their structure is unique.
+Ceiling Fans: Ceiling fans are technically room fans since they are capable of cooling entire rooms, but their structure is unique.
 They typically feature a fixture that attaches to the ceiling and at least four unguarded blades that rotate at variable speeds.
 They are suitable for most sleeping quarters, but should not be used in low-height rooms due to potential injury concerns.
 Some ceiling fan fixtures also provide lighting.